HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_dx_iq.md

 - PostgreSQL database is required for session persistence
 - Database can be either RTC-managed or externally hosted
-- Database name for RTC-managed deployments is fixed as `iqdb` and cannot be customized
+- Database name for Runtime Controller (RTC)-managed deployments is fixed as `iqdb` and cannot be customized

 ### MCP Server Integration